Finance Barometer 2021 Credit Report Loan Statistics

 Global Barometer Results

-Since its inception, the Finance Barometer has collected 16,530 votes, making it the largest credit statistics sentiment study in history.
-In 2020 we accumulated 7061 votes, and in 2021 an additional 9469 votes.
+Since its inception, the Finance Barometer has collected 16,530 votes, making it the most extensive credit statistics sentiment study in history.
+In 2020 we accumulated 7061 votes, and in 2021, an additional 9469 votes.

-The chart below presents the average credit sentiment votes in 2021 for each participating country.
+The chart below presents each participating country’s average credit sentiment votes in 2021.

 2021 Credit Sentiment